Fast View Synthesis of Casual Videos with Soup-of-Planes: Method

 where the soft mask $\nv\M'_t$ is based on the warped mask $\nv\M_t$ and further considers the depth order between $\nv\D^s_t$ and $\nv\D^d_t$ to handle occlusions between them.
 Similarly, the final depth $\nv\D_t$ can be computed from $\nv\D^s_t$ and $\nv\D^d_t$.

 \topic{Temporal neighbor blending.} Ideally, the dynamic appearance $\I^d_t$ and learned mask $\M^*_t$ can be optimized from the precomputed mask $\m_t$.
 But the precomputed mask $\m_t$ may be noisy and its boundary may be temporally inconsistent.
-As a result, extracting masks $\M^*_{1..N}$ independently from the noisy $\m_{1..N}$ can result in temporal inconsistencies.
+As a result, extracting masks $\M^*_{1..T}$ independently from the noisy precomputed $\m_{1..T}$ can result in temporal inconsistencies.
 Therefore, we sample and blend the dynamic colors and masks from neighboring views $\I^d_{t\pm j}$ with $\I^d_{t}$ via the optical flow $\F_{t\to t\pm j}$~\cite{raft}.
-The blended dynamic color $\overline{\I}^d_t$ and mask $\overline{\M}_t$ are then warped to composite with static content.
+The blended dynamic color $\overline{\I}^d_t$ and mask $\overline{\M}_t$ are then warped prior to compositing them on top of the static content.